kataw/kataw/test/__snapshot__/ecma262/module/import/valid-cases.md

 ✖ '; ' is not allowed here.
 Did you mean ';'? - start: 153, end: 157
 ✖ 'from' is not allowed here.
 Did you mean ';'? - start: 157, end: 162
 ✖ '; ' is not allowed here.
 Did you mean ';'? - start: 162, end: 171
-✖ Duplicate identifier - start: 264, end: 266
+✖ Duplicate bindingidentifier 'a' - start: 264, end: 266
-✖ Duplicate identifier - start: 290, end: 291
+✖ Duplicate bindingidentifier 'a' - start: 290, end: 291
-✖ Duplicate identifier - start: 296, end: 298
+✖ Duplicate bindingidentifier 'd' - start: 296, end: 298
 ✖ Identifier expected - start: 324, end: 326
 ✖ '; ' is not allowed here.
 Did you mean ';'? - start: 329, end: 335
 ✖ 'from' is not allowed here.
 Did you mean ';'? - start: 335, end: 340